Bill Evans: Work with Miles Davis, Everybody Digs Bill Evans, and Kind of Blue

 In July 1958, Evans appeared as a sideman on Adderley's album Portrait of Cannonball, featuring the first performance of "Nardis", specially written by Davis for the session.
 While Davis was not very satisfied with the performance, he said that from then on, Evans was the only one to play it in the way he wanted.
 The piece came to be associated with Evans's future trios, which played it frequently.

-By the end of the summer, Davis knew Evans was quickly approaching his full professional development; and that he would soon decide to leave Davis' group.
-This year, Evans won the DownBeat International Critics' Poll for his work with Davis and his album New Jazz Conceptions.
+By the end of the summer, Davis knew Evans was quickly approaching his full professional development and that he would soon leave Davis's group.
+That year, Evans won the DownBeat International Critics' Poll for his work with Davis and his album New Jazz Conceptions.

 In September 1958, Evans recorded as a sideman in Art Farmer's album Modern Art, also featuring Benny Golson.
 All three had won the DownBeat poll.
-Later, Evans deemed this record as one of his favorites.
+Later, Evans deemed this record one of his favorites.
 During this period, despite all the successes, Evans was visiting a psychiatrist, as he was unsure whether he wanted to continue as a pianist.

-Evans left Davis' sextet in November 1958 and stayed with his parents in Florida and his brother in Louisiana.
+Evans left Davis's sextet in November 1958 and stayed with his parents in Florida and his brother in Louisiana.
 While he was burned out, one of the main reasons for leaving was his father's illness.
 During this sojourn, the always self-critical Evans suddenly felt his playing had improved.
 "While I was staying with my brother in Baton Rouge, I remember finding that somehow I had reached a new level of expression in my playing.
 It had come almost automatically, and I was very anxious about it, afraid I might lose it."

 Shortly after, he moved back to New York, and in December Evans recorded the trio album Everybody Digs Bill Evans for Riverside Records with bassist Sam Jones and drummer Philly Joe Jones.
 This was Evans's second album as a leader, the first since New Jazz Conceptions, recorded two years earlier.
-While producer Orrin Keepnews had many times tried to persuade Evans to make a second trio recording, the pianist felt he had nothing new to say ... until then.
+While Keepnews had often tried to persuade Evans to make a second trio recording, the pianist felt he had nothing new to say until then.
 He had also been too busy traveling with Davis to make a record.